 The woman will give birth with a shift midwife she usually hasn’t met before.
 This is the big advantage of the doula.
 She can join you wherever you want to give birth.
 Sometimes situations during pregnancy vary and you might have to change the birth center out of medical reasons.
 The doula is independent from the birthplace.

 Can I hire a Doula instead of a Midwife?

 Of course!
-Many women decide to hire a doula instead of a midwife due to lack of midwives in the city and the numerous preparation courses that Doula’s offer.
+Many women decide to hire a doula instead of a midwife due to a lack of midwives in the city and the numerous preparation courses that Doula’s offers.

 There are some doulas – birth assistants as well who offer active one-to-one labor support and translation.
 A doula is a mother who has been trained to bolster the woman in labor to find her own pace and way of giving birth.

 She lovingly cares for the woman and couple to make the birth of their baby a safe and unforgettable, positive experience.

 Birth preparation is possible as well as other services like massages, yoga, breathing techniques, hypnobirthing, etc. to provide different tools during pregnancy and labor.

 How much does a Doula typically cost?